 We have entered into an offer letter with each of the named executive officers in connection with their employment with us, which set forth the terms and conditions of their respective employment.
-In connection with this offering, we intend to enter into amended and restated employment agreements with our named executive officers that will become effective upon the closing of this offering.

 Scott Requadt

 On November 1, 2018, we entered into an Offer Letter with Scott Requadt (Requadt Offer Letter), who currently serves as our Chief Executive Officer (CEO).
 The Requadt Offer Letter provides that Mr. Requadt will also serve as a member of our board of directors for so long as he serves as the CEO of the Company, or until his earlier resignation or removal.
 The Requadt Offer Letter explicitly provides that Mr. Requadt will be deemed to have voluntarily resigned from our board of directors, effective immediately, upon his cessation of service as the CEO.